FAQ

 How can we assist you ?

-3DCeram CERAMAKER Printers
+3DCeram CERAMAKER Printers for technical ceramics

-What environment must the machine work in?
+What environment must the ceramic 3D printers work in?

-The ceramic suspensions used with 3DCERAM machines are photosensitive suspensions.
-This means they react to UV wavelengths.
+3DCERAM machines are photosensitive suspensions.
+This means, by using stereolithography technology, they react to UV wavelengths.
 It is therefore essential to protect them from white light.
 To achieve this, the room in which the machine is located must be equipped with yellow lighting and, if there are windows, these must be blacked out with yellow or red film.

 Controlling temperature, humidity and air quality ensures that the machine operates in optimum conditions.
-To achieve this, we recommend installing the C101 EASY in a room that is :
+To achieve this, we recommend installing the

 - Clean and free of areas likely to generate dust,